mozerpol/NotesFromLearning/README.md

 ![branching3](https://user-images.githubusercontent.com/43972902/104107847-0a9a1280-52c0-11eb-910a-43b1af898596.png)

 ##### Microcode
-*Microcode* - is a computer hardware technique that inser a layer of organisation between the CPU hardware and the programmer-visible instruction set architecture of the computer.
+*Microcode* - is a computer hardware technique that insert a layer of organisation between the CPU hardware and the programmer-visible instruction set architecture of the computer.
 Microcode typically resides in special high-speed memory and translates machine instructions.
-It separates the machine instructions from the underlying electronics so that instructions can be designed and altered more freely.
+It separates the machine instructions from the underlying (pol. *zasadniczy*) electronics, so that instructions can be designed and altered (pol. *zmieniony*) more freely.
 The lowest layer in a computer's software stack is traditionally raw binary machine code instructions for the processor.
 Microcode sits one level below this.
-To avoid confusion, each microprogram-related element is differentiated by the micro prefix: microinstruction, microassembler, microprogrammer, microarchitecture, etc. A high-level programmer, or even an assembly programmer, does not normally see or change microcode.
+To avoid confusion, each microprogram-related element is differentiated (pol. *rozróżniać*) by the micro prefix: microinstruction, microassembler, microprogrammer, microarchitecture, etc. A high-level programmer, or even an assembly programmer, does not normally see or change microcode.
 Some hardware vendors, especially IBM, use the term microcode as a synonym for firmware.
 Microprograms consist of series of microinstructions, which control the CPU at a very fundamental level of hardware circuitry.
 For example, a single typical horizontal microinstruction might specify the following operations:
 - Connect register 1 to the A side of the ALU
 - Connect register 7 to the B side of the ALU
-- Set the ALU to perform two's-complement addition
+- Set the ALU to perform [two's-complement](https://en.wikipedia.org/wiki/Two%27s_complement) addition
 - Store the result value in register 8

 Ok, once again, but using different words.
 The microcode usually implements the more complicated instructions - the rest is in silicon.
-For example: the instruction `XOR r32, r32` will be in silicon, but some inventions like PCMPISTRI will not.
+For example: the instruction `XOR r32, r32` will be in silicon, but some inventions like *PCMPISTRI* will not.
 One of the goals of the microcode was to break down the CISC instructions into a series of pseudo-RISC instructions, which are easier to optimize (they can be changed among themselves in some cases, performed simultaneously, etc; CISC is also possible, but it is more difficult).

 ##### Microarchitecture
 *Microarchitecture* - also called computer organization and sometimes abbreviated (pol. *w skrocie*) as µarch or uarch, is the way a given instruction set architecture (ISA) is implemented in a particular (pol. *szczególny*) processor.
 A given ISA may be implemented with different microarchitectures. **Computer architecture is the combination of microarchitecture and instruction set architecture.** Examples of Intel microarchitectures: